music-encoding/music-encoding/README.md

      Apache Ant(TM) version 1.10.9 compiled on September 27 2020
      ```

      We recommend using version 1.10.9, being the latest stable release of Apache Ant.
 If your system has an older version of Apache Ant installed you might still give it a try though.
-If the prompt return an empty string, please refer to the [Apache Ant Installation Instructions](https://ant.apache.org/manual/install.html).
+If the prompt returns an empty string, please refer to the [Apache Ant Installation Instructions](https://ant.apache.org/manual/install.html).

 3. Initialize the build process